amit-upadhyay-IT/redesigned/docs/_posts/python/2016-02-01-get-familiar-with-strings.markdown

 A = 'Save Earth'
 ```

-Let‟s understand Slicing in strings with the help of few examples.
+Let's understand Slicing in strings with the help of few examples.

 ```sh
 >>>A=‟Save Earth‟